 |Rating:||5/5 – One of the coolest things I did in Sri Lanka|

-Rose Quartz Mountain is one of the best places to visit in Sigiriya, hands down!
+Rose Quartz Mountain is one of the best things to do in Sri Lanka, hands down!
 It is such a unique thing to do I highly recommend you make the effort to visit!

 Rose Quartz Mountain is the largest of its kind in all of Southeast Asia!
 Here, you walk through a forest, past some ruins that you get to explore, and then up a mountain made entirely of Rose Quartz!
 It is very neat!